Hip Hop News

 share close

 In the world of hip-hop, the name Mark Curry may ring a bell for some, especially those familiar with his 2001 hit single, “Bad Boy for Life.”
-However, for those who don't know who Mark Curry is, he's a rapper best known for this iconic track.
-But Curry's presence in the recent news isn't about his ; it's about his outspoken views on 's decision to return publishing rights to former Bad Boy artists.
+However, for those who don’t know who Mark Curry is, he’s a rapper best known for this iconic track.
+But Curry’s presence in the recent news isn’t about his music; it’s about his outspoken views on Diddy’s decision to return publishing rights to former Bad Boy artists.

 The former Bad Boy rapper is an experienced artist who knows the music business well.
 In 2009, he got a lot of attention for something different.
 He wrote a book called “Dancing with the Devil.”
 This wasn’t a regular celebrity book.
 It had lots of stories about his time at Diddy’s label, Bad Boy Record.